 Regenerative Agricultural Practices

 Regenerative agriculture is the practice of growing food in a way that balances environmental stewardship, community development and economic viability.
 Regenerative growing practices do a phenomenal job in keeping the ecology of Queens Farm in balance.
-Using truly organic growing methods, allows Queens Farm to further its regenerative agricultural practices to ensure better future land use.
+Using organic growing methods, allows Queens Farm to further its regenerative agricultural practices to ensure better future land use.
 Under organic agriculture the farm would be able to use organic pesticides and sprays, with regenerative agriculture the farm gives way to nature to provide its own solutions and protection.
 Through the interplay of different systems working together, we are able to keep pest and disease pressure to a minimum while building healthier soil and plants.
 This system leads to the farm continuously becoming a stronger and more productive ecosystem.

 This system draws from similar practices in the farm’s agricultural history where in colonial times, farm implements powered by animals were used to till the land and then worked by hand by the farmers.
 Today at the Queens Farm, a tractor is used to prepare the planting beds for cultivation in spring, then relies on hand tools, simple machinery, and the power and dedication of a farm crew to tend to the plants from seed to harvest.
-Other regenerative practices implemented at Queens Farm are crop rotation, intercropping, cover crops, natural mulch, and pollinator- friendly perennial borders.
+Other regenerative practices implemented at Queens Farm are crop rotation, cover crops, biodegradable mulch, intercropping, and pollinator- friendly perennial borders.
 Learn more about each practice implemented at the Queens Farm.